MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/manage/federation-and-external-access/access-edge/enable-or-disable-sending-an-archiving-disclaimer-to-federated-partners.md

 To enable federated users to collaborate with users in your Skype for Business Server deployment, you must have also configured at least one external access policy to support federated user access.
 For details about controlling access for specific federated domains, see [Configure support for allowed external domains](../sip-domains/manage-sip-federated-domains-for-your-organization.md#configure-support-for-allowed-external-domains-in-skype-for-business-server).

-## Enabling or Disabling the Archiving Disclaimer by Using Windows PowerShell Cmdlets
+## Enabling or disabling the archiving disclaimer by using Windows PowerShell cmdlets

 The use of the archiving disclaimer can be managed by using Windows PowerShell and the Set-CsAccessEdgeConfiguration cmdlet.
 This cmdlet can be run either from the Skype for Business Server Management Shell or from a remote session of Windows PowerShell.